Direct Method of Cash Flow Statement

 Differences between Direct and Indirect Method of Cash Flow Statement

 - In the direct method, the cash flow statement from operations is calculated using only cash transactions such as cash spent and cash received.
 In the indirect method, cash flow from operations calculation is done using net income as the base.
 Then non-cash expenses like depreciation are added back, and non-cash income like profits garnered on scrap sales are deducted.
 Also, there is a net adjustment done between current assets and current liabilities to reach the final cash flow from operations.

 - Another difference between the direct method and the indirect method is reconciliation.
 In the direct method, reconciliation is used to separate various cash flows from others, while in the indirect method, conversion of net income is done in the form of cash flow.

 - Non-cash expenses like depreciation and amortization are ignored in the direct method while they are taken into consideration in the indirect method.

-- No preparations are required for the direct method while the indirect method involves a lot of preparation for conversion of income.
+- No preparations are required for the direct method, while the indirect method involves a lot of preparation for the conversion of income.

-- Accuracy indirect method is high due to a lack of any adjustments that are required.
+- The accuracy indirect method is high due to a lack of any adjustments that are required.
 An indirect method has low accuracy since a lot of adjustments to the cash flows are required.